mike-gee/webtranspose-tutorials-python/README.md

 ## Learn More

-Learn more about Webᵀ Crawl at [webtranspose.com](https://webtranspose.com).
+Learn more about Web Transpose at [webtranspose.com](https://webtranspose.com).